abtieku/group4-project/README.md

 ### Data
 ![alt-text](https://github.com/abtieku/group4-project/blob/main/Resources/data.png)

-Shema and README.md provided below
+Schema and README.md provided below:

 [Database Group 4](https://github.com/abtieku/group4-project/tree/main/Database)

 ## Data Cleaning and Analysis

-Python Pandas, sklearn, and tensorflow libraries will be used to clean the data,perform an exploratory analysis, and build our Machine learning models.
+Python Pandas, sklearn, and tensorflow libraries will be used to clean the data, perform an exploratory analysis, and build our Machine Learning models.

-## Database Storage

-PostgreSQL is where data is stored and is hosted on the Google Cloud Platform.
-SQL Alchemy is used to connect to the database.

 ## Requirements.txt
 We set up a requirements.txt file in the main folder.
 This file contains what packages and libraries are needed to successfully run the code.